Sullivan County Tennessee Assistance Programs.

 The Salvation Army provides seasonal support and case management too.
 Whether it is free back to school supplies or backpacks, or assistance finding a job or Christmas gifts for kids, help is offered.
 More on Salvation Army in Sullivan County.

 Medical, dental, and health care programs

 Healing Hands Health Center, Inc. is a health care clinic.
-It is a part of Christian ministry that provides free medical, health care, dental, chiropractic, podiatry, hearing and eye care, and counseling to the working uninsured low-income persons of the Greater Bristol Tennessee area.
+It is a part of Christian ministry that provides free medical, health care, dental, chiropractic, podiatry, hearing and eye care.
+The organization also gives counseling to the working uninsured low-income persons of the Greater Bristol Tennessee area.
 Call 423-652-0260 to learn more or make an appointment.
-Or find more clinics in Tennessee.
+Or find free community clinics in Tennessee.